After childbirth, hemorrhoids came out.

 • sensation of itching and burning during bowel movements;

-• when bending and in a sitting position, discomfort appears in the anus;
+• when bending over and in a sitting position, discomfort appears in the anal area;

-• irregular sharp pains in the lower abdomen;
+• irregular sharp pain in the lower abdomen;

-• blood clots in the stool and marks on linen;
+• blood clots in stool and traces on underwear;

 • frequent constipation, nodes appear on the inner walls of the rectum, which can increase in size at any time, which provokes constipation;